az333/data-visualization/README.md

 ## User Interaction:

-The user can click on states to get the stats for all leading causes of death, and choose 2 states to see a side by side comparison.
+On the US map, the user can hover over each state and a tooltip would inform the user of the number of deaths based on firearms and the rate of death (based on population).
+The user can click on states to get the stats for all leading causes of death, and choose 2 states to see a side-by-side comparison of leading causes of death with a double bargraph.

 ## Effects: